JumpLink/cms/public/sites/docs/Tutorial.md

 ## Step 0: Start to create a new theme

-Thinks you need to know how it works before you start with this step:
+Thinks you need to know (and how it works) before you start with this step:

 * [Jade](http://jade-lang.com/)